 The workday is a finite amount of time and employers want their staff to use every minute of it effectively.
 Even the most dedicated employees may struggle with maximizing their productivity.
 Most people can’t accurately track the passage of time when they’re focusing on a task.
 It’s all too common for checking emails to go from a fifteen minute task to a 90 minute task without the employee realizing it.
 The following are several methods to improve productivity in the workplace:

 - Time tracking.
 Several apps allow employees to track their time spent on various tasks.
-Getting a gauge on how long individual jobs take can allow employees to plan their days better and see where there time is going.
+Getting a gauge on how long individual jobs take can allow employees to plan their days better and see where their time is going.

 - Take breaks.
 While stopping work to take a break may seem illogical, studies have shown otherwise.
 Employees who brute force their way through tasks steadily decline in their performance while those who take breaks can maintain their work quality.